Travelling from Schiphol Airport (Amsterdam) to Groningen

 You will have to purchase a single-use chipcard (this is your train ticket) to Groningen before you board the train.
 Be careful: passengers travelling without a valid ticket will be fined.
 You can buy either a first-class ticket or a second-class ticket.

 There are two ways of purchasing a ticket: the ticket counter and the yellow and blue ticket-vending machines that you will find in the luggage claim hall and by every entrance to the train terminal.
-You can purchase tickets from the machines only by using your Credit Card or a Debit Card with the Maestro logo.
-The vending machines do not take Credit Cards or American Debit Cards.
+You can purchase tickets from the machines only by using your Credit Card or a Debit Card – the Debit card should have the Maestro logo on it.

-If you use a single-use chipcard or OV-chipkaart please make sure you check in en out; hold your OV-chipkaart up against the NS card reader in one of the gates or free-standing posts.
+If you use a single-use chipcard or OV-chipkaart please make sure you check in and out; hold your OV-chipkaart up against the NS card reader in one of the gates or free-standing posts.

 You can plan your train trip by using the NS journey planner.